starboy520/starboy520.github.com/_posts/2014-02-18-rvalue-reference.md

 ]]></script>

 #Rvalue reference
-`Rvalue reference` can be distincted with old c++ 03 refenerce(now we called `Lvalue reference`).
+`Rvalue reference` can be distincted with old c++ 03 reference(now we called `Lvalue reference`).
-It's a new feature in c++11 standard, It's purpose to solve move semantics and it's a basis of perfect forwarding(Details below).
+It's a new feature in c++11 standard, It's purpose is to solve move semantics and it's a basis of perfect forwarding.

 Rvalues reference is such as T&& (But T&& does not really means Rvalue reference below details), and Lvalue reference is T&.